jdmclark/gorc/README.md

 ### Test Coverage

 Gorc uses the `gcov` coverage tool.
 The Gorc build system provides special options for coverage report generation.
-Use the following command to quickly generate a complete coverage report.
+Use the following command to quickly generate a complete coverage report with an instrumented build.

-* Run `boc clean build test coverage-report --type coverage` from the project root.
+* Run `boc test coverage-report` from the project root.

 The Gorc project has adopted a 100% line coverage policy to encourage the development of highly testable code.
 The test coverage report must show 100% line coverage before any code changes will